2i2c-org/infrastructure/docs/howto/features/per-user-db.md

       # can blow out their db directories if need to.
       # We have to chown /home/jovyan and /home/jovyan/shared-readwrite as well -
       # since initContainers is a list, setting this here overwrites the chowning
-      # initContainer we hahve set in basehub/values.yaml
+      # initContainer we have set in basehub/values.yaml
       - name: volume-mount-ownership-fix
         image: busybox
         command: